 The Doctor of the Science of Law (JSD) is the Law School’s most advanced law degree, and is considered a doctorate equivalent to a Ph.D.
-It is designed for those interested in becoming scholars and teachers of law and social sciences.
+It is designed for those interested in becoming scholars and teachers of law including interdisciplinary approaches to law.

-Study toward this degree is open only to a small number of exceptionally well-qualified students who hold a JD or an LL.B.
-Students in the program pursue a course of advanced empirical research, develop substantive expertise in one or more fields of law, and produce a dissertation under the personal supervision of a Faculty committee comprised of law school professors.
-In some cases, the doctoral committee includes Faculty from other departments of the University.
+Study toward the degree is open only to a small number of exceptionally well-qualified students who hold a JD or LL.B earned outside the United States.
+Students in the program develop substantive expertise in one or more fields of law and have the opportunity to pursue substantive and methodological training in allied disciplines across the broader university, including but not limited to, the social sciences, humanities, and engineering.
+The program culminates in the student producing a dissertation under the personal supervision of a Faculty committee comprised of law school professors as well as, where appropriate given the student’s interests, faculty from other departments of the university.

 Admission to the JSD program is on a highly selective basis.
-Please note that admission to SPILS does not imply a commitment by Stanford Law School to accept a student into the JSD program.
-An applicant whose prior performance in law school and SPILS was not outstanding has little chance of being admitted.
+Please note that admission to SPILS or to any Stanford LLM program does not imply a commitment by Stanford Law School to accept a student into the JSD program.

 Questions concerning the JSD program should be directed to firstname.lastname@example.org.